This article was updated on 10-25-2019.

 Brain exercises are critical to sustaining brain function, as well as keeping synapses firing and aging minds sharp.
-Seniors can boost their brain power by playing various mind games which enhance memory, stimulate learning processes, and assist in preventing stagnation and boredom.
+Seniors can boost their brainpower by playing various mind games that enhance memory, stimulate learning processes, and assist in preventing stagnation and boredom.

 Did you know that just using your imagination can exercise your brain?
 Curiosity: it’s among the most stimulating brain exercises.
 It’s possible to stimulate the imagination simply by thinking while you are out for a daily walk.
 Imagine how you would landscape your neighbor’s lawn, or attempt to guess the names of shrubs, flowers, or plants during your stroll around the neighborhood.